Vansh-Pandey/Time_Capsule/README.md

 # Time Capsule

 ## Project Overview
-Time Capsule is a web application that allows users to create, store, and share time-locked or shared capsules containing text, multimedia, or event-based content.
-The application includes features such as authentication, a dashboard for managing capsules, chat functionality, notifications, and account settings.
+Time Capsule is a web application that enables users to create and store time-locked capsules containing text and multimedia content.
+With built-in authentication, users can securely manage their capsules, ensuring they remain private until the specified unlock time.
+This project offers a seamless and intuitive experience for preserving memories or messages for future access.
 ---

 ## Installation and Setup